CheeseyBob/Artificial_Life/README.txt

-ctrl + shift + d = forcibly close all doors (removing any objects in the way). ctrl + s = save the current simulation. ctrl + l = load a saved simulation.
+ctrl + shift + d = forcibly close all doors (removing any objects in the way). ctrl + s = save the current simulation. ctrl + l = load a saved simulation. ctrl + i = load a saved species into the cell injector. ctrl + shift + i = clear the species from the cell injector.

 Parameters can be set be editing data/init.txt.
 In particular, the map can be set to a custom image file.